Newtown, New South Wales: The Trocadero

 One of the major architectural conservation projects in Newtown in recent years has been the restoration of the Trocadero dance hall in King Street North.
 This large entertainment venue opened in 1889 and is one of the last 19th-century dance halls still standing in Sydney.
 Over the years it functioned variously as a dance hall, a skating rink, a cinema, a boxing and vaudeville venue, a bicycle factory and a motor body works.

-From 1920 onward it was owned by the Grace Brothers retail company, and several sections were leased out as shops or accommodation.
+From 1920 onward it was owned by the Grace Bros retail company, and several sections were leased out as shops or accommodation.
 For many years the shopfront on the northern side of the building housed Maurice's Lebanese Restaurant, commemorated in John Kennedy's "On King St, I'm A King".
 The building was purchased by Moore Theological College in 1974, and from 1981 to 1994 it housed the Con Dellis used furniture store, but all occupation ceased after that time.
 Fortunately, a sympathetic restoration program during 2005–06 by Moore College has returned this outstanding 19th-century building, including its elaborate Flemish-style facade, to its former glory.